swcarpentry/DEPRECATED-bc/README.md

 Software Carpentry Bootcamps
 ============================

-The *bc* repository is the starting point for creating your own bootcamp website and accessing/modifying Software Carpentry lesson material.
-It contains a template for the bootcamp home page and related pages, including lesson materials that we have developed.
+The *bc* repository is the starting point for creating your own bootcamp website and accessing/modifying the latest version of Software Carpentry lesson material.
+It contains a template for the bootcamp home page and related pages, including the lesson materials that we have developed.

 ##Repository Contents

+Current learning material for novices can be found in the `novice` directory and new material for intermediate learners will be found the `intermediate` directory (currently under development).
+Each topic covered in a bootcamp (shell, git, python, r, sequel) is in its own directory within these two directories.
+Other bootcamp related material is found in the `extras`, `data`, `slides`, and `setup` directories.

+Most other directories and files relate to building the bootcamp website.

 The web sites are built using [Jekyll](http://jekyllrb.com) and are designed to be hosted on [github](https://pages.github.com).
 Shell and Git materials are written in Markdown, while Python and SQL use the IPython Notebook.
-Current learning material for novices can be found in the `novice` directory and new material for intermediate learners will be found the `intermediate` directory (currently under development).
-Other teaching related material is found in the `slides`, `data`, and `extras` directories.
-Most other directories and files relate to building the bootcamp website.

 This repository has two branches.
 The `master` branch reflects the latest version of the site and its materials.
 The `gh-pages` branch reflects a stable release of `master`.
 Contributions should always be made in the `master` branch, while setting up bootcamp pages and material should use `gh-pages`.

-##Possible Actions
+##Repository Use

 There are several ways to interact with this repository.
 See which heading below matches what you want to do.

 ###I want to access lesson materials as a learner or instructor

 If you're simply looking for the lessons to learn and read through, see the [Software Carpentry website](http://software-carpentry.org/lessons.html).
 If you want the source files in order to learn and/or prepare lessons for teaching, fork this repository and clone it to your local machine.
-Once the repository is on your machine, you'll find lesson materials in the `novice`, `intermediate`, `extras` and `data` directories.
+Once the repository is on your machine, you'll find lesson materials in directories as listed above.

 If you want to preview lesson materials as a web page, follow the instructions below for [Previewing the Site Locally](#Preview-Changes-to-the-Site).

 ###I want to contribute to lesson materials or site changes

 See the contribution guidelines](CONTRIBUTING.md) or this video [Adding Lesson Material to the Software Carpentry Bootcamp Repository](https://vimeo.com/92273942) for more information.
+Not sure what to contribute?
+Try scrolling through open pull requests or the issues list to find open projects.
+Requests for changes also frequently pop up on our "discuss" mailing list.
+Sign up for that mailing list on [the Software Carpentry website](http://software-carpentry.org/pages/discuss.html).

 ###I want to set up a bootcamp website